Do you need a speaker or workshop facilitator for your club or organization?

 We’re happy to tailor our presentation topics or offer custom talks with enough advance notice.
 If you don’t see the topic you’re interested in, let us know – we’re always looking for new ideas!

 While our speakers don’t charge for their services, we do ask for an honorarium payable to Rideau Thousand Islands Master Gardeners.
 The honorarium supports our educational work.
-A mileage fee of 45 cents per kilometre is also payable to the speaker.
+A mileage fee is also payable to the speaker.

 To request a speaker, contact us.